Massive-Wiki/massive-wiki/README.md

 ## Welcome to Massive Wiki

-Massive Wiki is a movement to create not a wiki engine, but a wiki *ecosystem*, that provides classic wiki utility with a plurality of tools and processes that enable decentralization and federation of the pages.
+Massive Wiki is a movement to create a wiki *ecosystem* (rather than just one engine) that provides classic wiki utility, with a plurality of tools and processes that enable decentralization and federation of the pages.

 Wikis are made of pages.
 Free the pages to go where they need to go!